 - 1 boneless beef chuck, sirloin, or round roast (3 to 4.5 lbs)

-- 4 teaspoons kosher salt, or 2 teaspoons table salt
+- 4 teaspoons kosher salt, or 2 teaspoons table salt, more or less depending on size of roast

 - 2 teaspoons plus 2 tablespoons vegetable oil (divided)